varnish/Varnish-Book/varnish_book.rst

 virtually no risk of affecting the running Varnish by accidentally loading an ill-formated VCL.

+A compiled VCL file is kept around until you restart Varnish completely, or until you issue ``vcl.discard`` from the management interface.
+You can only discard compiled VCL files after all references to them are gone, and the amount of references left is part of the output of ``vcl.list``.

 Storage backends
 ----------------

-- Different ways for Varnish to store cache
-- Rule of thumb: malloc if it fits in memory, file if it doesn't
-- Expect around 1kB of overhead per object cached
+Varnish supports different methods of allocating space for the cache, and you choose which one you want with the '-s' argument.

 - file
 - malloc
 - persistent (experimental)

+- Rule of thumb: malloc if it fits in memory, file if it doesn't
+- Expect around 1kB of overhead per object cached

 .. container:: handout

-        Varnish supports different methods of allocating space for the cache, and you choose which one you want with the '-s' argument.

         They approach the same basic problem from two different angles.
-With the `malloc`-method, Varnish will request the entire size of the cache with a malloc() (memory allocation) system call.
-The operating system will then divide the cache between memory and disk by swapping out what it can't fit in memory.
+        With the `malloc`-method, Varnish will request the entire size of the cache with a malloc() (memory allocation) library call.
+The operating system divides the cache between memory and disk by swapping out what it can't fit in memory.

         The alternative is to use the `file` storage backend, which instead creates a file on a filesystem to contain the entire cache, then tell the operating system through the mmap() (memory map) system call to map the entire file into memory if possible.

-        *The file storage method does not retain data when you stop or restart Varnish!* This is what persistent storage is for.
-While it might seem like that's what it would do, remember that Varnish does not know which parts of the cache is actually written to the file and which are just kept in memory.
-In fact, the content written to disk is likely going to be the least accessed content you have.
-Varnish will not try to read the content, though.
+        *The `file` storage method does not retain data when you stop or restart Varnish!* This is what persistent storage is for.
+When ``-s file`` is used, Varnish does not keep track of what is written to disk and what is not.
+As a result, it's impossible to know whether the cache on disk can be used or not — it's just random data.
+        Varnish will not (and can not) re-use old cache if you use ``-s file``.

-        While malloc will use swap to store data to disk, file will use memory to cache the data instead.
+        While `malloc` will use swap to store data to disk, `file` will use memory to cache the data instead.
 Varnish allow you to choose between the two because the performance of the two approaches have varied historically.

-        The persistent storage backend is similar to file, but only released in an experimental state.
-It does not yet gracefully handle situations where you run out of space.
+        The persistent storage backend is similar to file, but experimental.
+It does not yet gracefully
+        handle situations where you run out of space.
 We only recommend using persistent if you have a large amount of data that you must cache and are prepared to work with us to track down bugs.

         When choosing storage backend, the rule of thumb is to use malloc if your cache will be contained entirely or mostly in memory, while the file storage backend performs far better when you need a large cache that exceeds the physical memory available.
 This might vary based on the kernel you use, but seems to be the case for 2.6.18 and later Linux kernel, in addition to FreeBSD.

-        It is important to keep in mind that the size you specify with the '-s' argument is the size for the actual cache.
+        It is important to keep in mind that the size you specify with the ``-s`` argument is the size for the actual cache.
 Varnish has an overhead on top of this for keeping track of the cache, so the actual memory footprint of Varnish will exceed what the '-s' argument specifies if the cache is full.
 The current estimate